 Because chambers recruit pupils in advance, if you apply successfully for a pupillage while undertaking the vocational component, you will likely have a significant gap before pupillage starts.
-You will have five years to secure a pupillage following completion of the BPTC.
-If you are unsuccessful in your pupillage applications during this period, you can apply for an extension from the Bar Standards Board at authorisations@barstandardsboard.org.uk.

-During these five years, there are still lots of useful things you can do to harness your legal skills.
+There are still lots of useful things you can do with that year to harness your legal skills.
+If you are unsuccessful in your pupillage applications, you can still apply for up to five years following completion of the vocational component.
 If you wish to reapply again for pupillage, regardless of what you choose to do in the meantime, make sure that you continue to improve your CV and seek experience which will strengthen future applications.